Util787/order-base/README.md

     cd "kafka-client(for_tests)"
     ```

-2. Run the client, specifying the Kafka broker port (default is 9092):
+2. Run the client, specifying the Kafka broker port (default is 9092) and topic (default is 'orders'):
     ```bash
-    go run client.go -p KAFKA_PORT
+    go run client.go -p KAFKA_PORT -t KAFKA_TOPIC
     ```
-    Replace `KAFKA_PORT` with the actual Kafka port from your `.env`
+    Replace `KAFKA_PORT` and `KAFKA_TOPIC` with the actual values from your `.env`

     The client will then prompt you to enter the number of orders and items per order to send.
-These orders will be published to the "orders" Kafka topic, and the `order-base` service will consume and process them
+These orders will be published to the Kafka topic, and the `order-base` service will consume and process them

 ## Manual run